-In order to provide for easy identification of current projects that are being funded with State and Federal funds and to identify the network of roads within the City and County, assist with the development of a countywide Geographic Information System (GIS).
-The information in this work element is fundamental to the development of the RTIP.
+To provide for easy identification of current projects that are being funded with State and Federal funds and to identify the network of roads within the City and County, assist with the development of a countywide Geographic Information System (GIS).
+The information in this work element is fundamental to the development of the RTP and RTIP.

 • FY19-20 saw the decision to bring the PMP in-house.
 Staff attended trainings, developed a new capital improvement plan, and surveyed approximately 1/3 of the road network.
+Every year, 1/3 of the local roads must be surveyed to ensure the road conditions are assessed every three years.
 Staff began cross training and integrating fieldwork data collection in the PMP/GIS system.
 We also purchased new software.
-FY20-21 saw all on-site trainings canceled due to covid.
-Some on-line training was utilized.
-The senior engineer implementing the program was personally responsible for field work and documentation.
-In FY21-22 in house staff conducted a second 1/3 of data collection.
-Post covid the plan is to train more junior employees to assist in the PMP.
-(July 2021- June 2022)
+In FY22-23 in-house staff conducted a third 1/3 of data collection.
+The plan is to train more junior employees to assist in the PMP.
+(July 2022-June 2023)